lmlaaron/lmlaaron.github.io/index.md

 # &nbsp;
 I am a postdoctoral researcher at the University of Texas at Austin.
 I work on computer architecture and cyber-physical systems security, and machine learning.
 I recently graduated from the School of Electrical and Computer Engineering at Cornell University.

+<span style="color:red">Research internship available!
+If you are an undergrad looking for research experience and intersted in computer security research, please drop me an email at mulong@utexas.edu</span>

 ### Education

 * Doctor of Philosophy, Computer Engineering, Cornell University, 2017-2023.